 Before you arrive

 Firstly, plan to stay in a really nice hotel.
 You need to be in a good location with all the facilities at your fingertips.
-Getting access to wifi in Japan isn’t as easy as you’d imagine, so having immediate access in a hotel is a bit of a life-saver.
-We love the Park Hyatt, which is a short walk from well-connected Shinjuku station, but if that’s a little out of budget we’re also loving Hotel Niwa, which blends traditional design with a modern sensibility.
+Nowadays, even though you can connect to wifi in the Tokyo subway stations as well as Starbucks, knowing you have immediate access to wifi at your hotel can be a bit of a life-saver.
+We love the Park Hyatt, which is a short walk from the well-connected Shinjuku station, but if that’s a little out of budget we’re also loving Hotel Niwa, which blends traditional design with a modern sensibility.

 Before you come to Tokyo, think about getting some local help.
 At first impression, Tokyo can be a bit overwhelming — either hire a private guide or join a quick walking tour to help you get your bearings and get familiar with how things work.
 It would also help to draw up a quick plan on the things you want to see and do, and how to get o those places.
 The fast and efficient public transport system is going to be your best friend — it’s by far the best way to get around town.